joelalejandro/feathers-hooks-jsonapify/README.md

 ## Usage

-> **Important:** As of version 0.1.0, this hook is intended to use with Sequelize.
-Further versions will move the coupling code to hook configurations.

 This hook is intended to use with `feathers-rest`, since it'll convert that provider's response to a JSON-API compliant document.

 Require the hook: